Magnetic field at nucleus for ionized atoms

 We examined a series of experiments involving g-factor measurements for heavy ions with atomic numbers in the range of 44 to 64.
-These measurements were conducted using the RIV technique.
-The experiments show linear dependence of the magnetic field versus effective charge divided by major quantum number $n$.
-This observation indicated that there are physical reasons underlying the specific electron configuration observed in all these experiments.
+The experiments show a linear dependence of the magnetic field versus effective charge divided by the major quantum number $n$.